Partner, Head of Abuse Claims & Public Law

 Contact us for free legal advice and we'll be happy to help you.
 Ask us about Legal Aid or if we can deal with your claim on a No Win, No Fee basis.

 Our dedicated Solicitors understand that suing someone for abuse takes lots of courage.
 That’s why our compassionate and understanding team aim to make the process as stress-free and straightforward as possible.
+When you’re ready to talk, we’re ready to listen and will be happy to explain how we could help you.

 With our help, you can take the first steps towards a better future.